 Experience complimentary · Cuisine french

 Our exquisite main dining room is dressed to impress with perfectly appointed décor, fine table linens, and delicate china.
-Join us every evening for dinner and sample a tantalizing array of expertly prepared dishes, perfectly paired with complimentary wines.
+Join us every evening for dinner and sample a tantalising array of expertly prepared dishes, perfectly paired with complimentary wines.

 Experience complimentary · Cuisine varies